stevef1uk/cassuservice/README.md

 My last approach for the parser was not to use a lex / yacc grammer but use regular expressions to identify the key data needed.
 This approach worked but produced code that was very hard to understand.
 Therefore, I have taken a differnet approach this time.
 I have written a simple FSM that contains states and is configured to look for regular exprerssions in each state and invoke functions to process the matches.

 Latest Status: FSM to parse Cassandra CQL written so (1) done.
-Also used the output of the parser to create the swagger data so (2) possible.
-Last time I used Go templates for the swagger creation, this time I used simple string concatenation.
+Also used the output of the parser to create the swagger data is done.
+This time
+I have minimised the use of templates and used string concatenation.
+As of 9th Feb the work to generate the Cassandra handler is working in that the code generated compiles and returns the appropriate data from
+Cassandra.
+This is very early days, but promising as the only test example used UDTs that themselves use UDTs so recursion going on.